 Infinity Core Alternative Fund (the "Fund") is a Maryland statutory trust that operates under an Agreement and Declaration of Trust dated August 15, 2013 and commenced operations on October 1, 2013.
 Effective December 20, 2013, the Fund registered with the Securities and Exchange Commission (the "SEC") under the Investment Company Act of 1940, as amended (the "1940 Act"), as a non-diversified, closed-end management investment company.
-Effective April 18, 2014, the Fund also registered its shares under the Securities Act of 1933, as amended.
+Effective April 18, 2014, the Fund also registered its shares of beneficial interest ("Shares") under the Securities Act of 1933, as amended.
 First Trust Capital Management L.P. serves as the investment adviser (the "Investment Manager") of the Fund.
-Infinity Capital Advisors, LLC serves as sub-adviser to the Fund (the "Sub-Adviser" and, together with the Investment Advisers Act of 1940, as amended.
+Infinity Capital Advisors, LLC serves as sub-adviser to the Fund (the "Sub-Adviser" and, together with the Investment Manager, the "Advisers").
+Each of the Advisers is an investment adviser registered with the SEC under the Investment Advisers Act of 1940, as amended.